Senior Thesis Funding

 Spring 2014 Thesis Funding

-Spring senior thesis funding applications will be available through the Student Activities Funding Engine (S.A.F.E.) in early March 2014.
+Spring Senior Thesis funding applications will be available through the Student Activities Funding Engine (SAFE) on February 7th, 2014.

 Getting Ready to Apply

 As you prepare your materials for your thesis application, please keep in mind you will need to organize the following items: